luccafabro/auto-adder-skype/README.md

 # Code
 First sorry for by bad english, all the code and comments are in pt-br.

+# Sheet
+Example of sheet, in the red is the sheet key to input in your code and in the blue is a example of your list of ids.

 # My experience
 3 months using python to small projects and web scraping.